10 Steps to Cut Back On Drinking | The Jed Foundation

 Set Clear, Realistic Goals

 For starters, try something like not drinking on weeknights and limiting yourself to a certain number of drinks on weekends.
-You could also decide not to drink for at least a certain number of days a week.
-These specific rules get rid of gray areas and keep you accountable.
+You could also decide not to drink for a certain number of days a week.
+Those specific rules get rid of gray areas and keep you accountable.
 After you’re on a roll, you can create a new set of goals, such as drinking only one night per weekend.
 Keep building until you get to a point where you feel comfortable and in control.

 Don’t Keep Alcohol Around